mincongzhang/CodeX_public/README.md

 In an unexpected succession of events, Eris’ answer is to sift through humanity and do away those who hold her from utopia.

-Set in an underground complex, home to her experimental test subjects.
-Eris executes her 4-stage project:

-1. Physical agility
-2. Mind game
-3. Cooperation
 4. Emotion

 ##Control:
-Code-X requires Samsung Gear VR and touch pad controller.
+Code-X requires Samsung Gear VR and game pad controller.

 ##Mechanics: